-Angels stand in the presence of God, or ze these extremes? ly like lightning at his command; but there is a peculiar maaifestation of the Divine glory which they never knew; "the zlory of God shining in the face of Jesus Christ."
+There is one other view of the destiny of man, which we will present to the reader before we close this article.
+There are extremes of happiness and misery; and though we may slight the one and despise the other, the fact of their existence will hardly be denied.
+These extremes are realized by intelligent beings, and the height of the one, or the depth of the other, is fairly admitted to be beyond the range of our present limited vision.
+But what class or classes of beings shall realize these extremes?
+Angels stand in the presence of God, or fly like lightning at his command; but there is a peculiar manifestation of the Divine glory which they never knew: "the glory of God shining in the face of Jesus Christ."
 Yet redeemed man attains to the knowledge of it.
-We do not mean to say, that, in this peculiarity, a premium is given to sin; but such is the intrinsic excellence of our nature, that its fall is turned into an occasion for the exhibition of this peculiarity in his behalf; therefore, no created being will ever reach a loftier height in happiness and glory than that pre-"Devils fear and pared for man, "obedient to the faith." tremble," and are "reserved in chains to the judgment of the great day."
+We do not mean to say, that, in this peculiarity, a premium is given to sin; but such is the intrinsic excellence of our nature, that its fall is turned into an occasion for the exhibition of this peculiarity in his behalf; therefore, no created being will ever reach a loftier height in happiness and glory than that prepared for man, "obedient to the faith."
+"Devils fear and tremble," and are "reserved in chains to the judgment of the great day."
 They are, therefore, in a state of hopeless degradation and unutterable ruin; but the keenest pang of misery which can ever pierce the heart of an intelligent and sentient being, is reserved for him who turns away his eyes and ears from an offered Saviour.
 In this inquiry into a subject of such sublime and awful import, we tread the ground with reverence and sacred awe; nor would we, with unhallowed thought or presumptuous gaze, intrude into those things which have not been seen; but we humbly conceive that the leading postulate of this article; that man is not inferior, in nature, to angelic beings, is fairly deducible from the principles. facts, and doctrines laid down in the Bible.

-Love; innate, uuchanging, and eternal love, prompted the creation of man, for the diffusion of its own cheering and blissful nature; prompted the creation of our world as the temporary abode of probationers under law; and when man had fallen, prompted a remedial measure which astonished the universe and attracted the admiring gaze of the whole intelligent creation.
+Love; innate, unchanging, and eternal love, prompted the creation of man, for the diffusion of its own cheering and blissful nature; prompted the creation of our world as the temporary abode of probationers under law; and when man had fallen, prompted a remedial measure which astonished the universe and attracted the admiring gaze of the whole intelligent creation.
 Is it wild, is it visionary, is it contrary to the scriptural doctrine of man's nature and responsibilities, to suppose, that repenting, believing, redeemed man, will share the richest inheritance Heaven has in store?
-Or, that rebellious, intractable, and incorrigible sinners, who "laugh at offered grace," reject the Saviour, and trample on his precious blood.

-will, with an unmeasured capacity of endurance, realize a deeper degradation, traverse a gloomier region, and feel a keener pang of sorrow, than any other being ever formed?
+Or, that rebellious, intractable, and incorrigible sinners, who "laugh at offered grace," reject the Saviour, and trample on his precious blood, will, with an unmeasured capacity of endurance, realize a deeper degradation, traverse a gloomier region, and feel a keener pang of sorrow, than any other being ever formed?
 Rather, do not such conclusions legitimately result from the truths revealed concerning the mixed administration of threat and promise, judgment and mercy, terror and love, under which we are placed?